erroronline1/qualitymanagement/assistant/modules/readme.md

 ## module functions
 modules must contain functions to generate the modules output. some functions are in the main or dependent scripts like language synthesis, shortened document.getElementByID() or loading remote scripts. make use of the core-object, some things are fairly prepared:

-* cookie handling for inter module communication and storing settings
+* data handling for inter module communication and storing settings
 * html-escaping for urls and mailto:
 * search algorithm
 * language selection